acadadev/rosrider_doc/05_PARAMETERS/README.md

 It synchronizes the device's internal interrupt timer with an external event stream (typically I2C communication packets) to prevent clock drift.

+The red `AUTO_SYNC` marker indicates when the automatic synchronization feature is enabled.
+Within a few seconds, the system corrects the phase drift, stabilizing the phase delay to the value given on `DT_I2C`.

 ![Phase Error](../images/rosrider/plot_phase_error.png)

 __The Core Concept: Clock Drift Synchronization__